Lesson 7 - Virtual Environment and gitignore

 7.2. .gitignore File

-• Beware, the files in the .gitignore file are ignored by Git.
-Thier changes are not tracked, and if deleted, you cannot revert them.
+.gitignorefile are ignored by Git.
+Thier changes are not tracked, and if deleted, you cannot revert them. - To create a

 1